Saverio Principini: Recent years

 Sage also owned Savana Records in Los Angeles, an indie label originally distributed by Whole Foods that focused on the promotion of less exposed music.
 Several recordings are currently active under Savana, including neo-soul / reggae singer, Amana Melome, guitarist Fabio Mittino (with the recordings of music of G.I.Gurdjieff-T. DeHartmann) and an eclectic project called SOUP together with drummer Vinnie Colaiuta and guitarist Marcello Cosenza and guests John Beasley, Chad Fischer, Simone Sello and Alex Alessandroni, Jr.

 In 2012, Sage reunited his original band, Astaroth, and produced a full-length album entitled The End of Silence.
 Sage also collaborated at Speakeasy Studios with The Lonely Island, a project by Saturday Night Live comics Andy Samberg, Akiva Schaffer, and Jorma Taccone co-writing/producing Dramatic Intro which is the opening song of their CD The Wack Album.

 In 2007, Sage launched with UK DJ Bill Davies Rootdown Radio, a commercial-free, internet radio station which reached tremendous success in the groove underground music world but was eventually closed in 2015 due to excessive maintenance costs and luck of revenue.
 He also co-founded the web-based production company sessionrecording.com, which offered international collaboration to independent productions with budget restrictions.

 In 2014, Sage arranged and played on Dannate Nuvole, yet another hit song for singer Vasco Rossi.
 He also mixed Juan Darthes' album "Ahora" for Warner Music Argentina.

 In the same year he also produced the debut album for the winner of The Voice (Italian Version of the talent show) "Sister Cristina" and songs for the album "Sono Innocente" of "Vasco Rossi" which reached number one in the Italian Charts and 7 times platinum status.

 In 2015, Sage was the executive producer on Eros Ramazzotti's 13th Studio Album called "Perfetto".
 He also recorded the drum tracks and played bass on "Alejandra Guzman" A + No Poder.

 In 2016, Vasco Rossi released a compilation called "Vasco Non Stop" that included several songs he had co-written with Sage, including four new songs two of which Sage co-wrote and one he produced and mixed at their LA facility Speakeasy Studios.

 Sage in 2017 entered a worldwide publishing contract with Star SRL in Italy /Downtown Music Group in the US.

-After the 2020 pandemic and a year sabbatical Sage returned to composing and songwriting, focusing primarily in Film and TV work and his credits are updated on IMDB.
+After the 2020 pandemic and a year sabbatical Sage returned to composing and songwriting, focusing primarily in Film and TV work.

 Sage is a voting member of the National Academy of Recording Arts and Science (NARAS) and the Latin Academy of Recording Arts and Sciences (LARAS).
 He currently resides in Los Angeles, California.